Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 * For Boolean operation Fuse all arguments should have equal dimensions.
 * For Boolean operation Cut the minimal dimension of *S2* should not be less than the maximal dimension of *S1*.
-* For Boolean operation Common the arguments could have any dimension.
+* For Boolean operation Common the arguments can have any dimension.

 @subsection occt_algorithms_9_3	Results.
 General Rules